 If your company claims R&D tax credits for SMEs, you may remember the government proposed changes to the system in the 2018 Budget.
 At the time it announced that the amount of Research & Development tax credits a business could receive in one financial year would be capped.

-Government wanted to introduce the change to help prevent abuse of the R&D tax credits system.
+The government wanted to introduce the change to help prevent abuse of the R&D tax credits system.
 HMRC had identified fraudulent claims totalling hundreds of millions of pounds.
 Some companies were set up to claim R&D tax credits, even though they didn’t actually undertake any research.
 Other firms claimed for the tax credits through a UK entity, even though its R&D expenditure wasn’t made in the country.

 Changes to R&D tax credits for SMEs